 Leading anything but a restricted life, Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat.
-People are inspired by Forrest’s childlike optimism, but Jenny, his sweet but misled childhood love, proves to be the most difficult person to save.
+People are inspired by Forrest’s childlike optimism, but Jenny, his sweet yet misled childhood love, proves to be the most difficult person to save.

 2. Marvellous, 2014

-Marvellous is the true story of Neil Baldwin, a man with learning difficulties who has an extraordinary outlook on life.
+Marvellous is the true story of Neil Baldwin, a man with learning difficulties and an extraordinary outlook on life.
 Neil accomplishes his life dream of working for Stoke City FC, while also being a registered circus clown and honorary graduate of Keele University, simply by asking and being kind to people.

 In a world as critical as ours, this truly heartwarming film reminds us how much of a difference a positive ‘glass half full’ outlook on life can make.
-As Neil says: “I’ve always wanted to be happy, so I decided to be.”
+As Neil says, “I’ve always wanted to be happy, so I decided to be.”

 3. The Theory of Everything, 2015

 The Theory of Everything is based on the life of famous physicist Stephen Hawking (Eddie Redmayne).
-After falling in love with Jane Wilde at Cambridge University, Stephen finds out he has motor neurone disease at the age of 21.
+After falling in love with Jane Wilde (Felicity Jones) at Cambridge University, Stephen finds out he has motor neurone disease at the age of 21.

 Despite his doctor telling him he has little time left, he and Jane defy terrible odds, break new grounds in medicine and science, and end up achieving more than they could ever imagine.

-4. Good Will Hunting, 1997
+5. Good Will Hunting, 1997

-Despite having an extremely high-level IQ, lost youth Will Hunting (Matt Damon) works as a janitor at the Massachusetts Institute of Technology.
+Despite having an extremely high IQ, lost youth Will Hunting (Matt Damon) works as a janitor at the Massachusetts Institute of Technology.
 His talents are recognised by a professor, who decides to help Will achieve his potential.

-5. The Blind Side, 2009
+6. The Blind Side, 2009

-6. Little Women, 2019
+7. Little Women, 2019

-Based on the classic 1868 novel, Little Women brings to life the inspiring story of four sisters, Jo (Saoirse Ronan), Meg (Emma Watson), Amy (Florence Pugh), and Beth (Eliza Scanlen), as they navigate their passage from childhood to womanhood.
+Based on the classic 1868 novel, Little Women brings to life the inspiring story of four sisters, Jo (Saoirse Ronan), Meg (Emma Watson), Amy (Florence Pugh), and Beth (Eliza Scanlen), as they navigate the passage from childhood to womanhood.

-7. Hacksaw Ridge, 2016
+8. Hacksaw Ridge, 2016

 Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss, who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.